naikp13/hsi_enhancement/README.markdown

-# A python package for hyperspectral resolution enhancement using the P2SR Method
+# A python package for hyperspectral resolution enhancement using the `P2SR` Method

 This repository contains a Python library for enhancing the resolution of Hyperspectral Imaging (HSI) data by fusing them with high-resolution Multispectral Imaging (MSI) data.
 The implementation uses sparse coding, multi-decomposition, and parallel patchwise computing to produce high-quality HSI enhancement results.

 ## Features
-- Modular code structure with separate modules for data loading, decomposition, sparse coding, patch processing, upsampling, and enhancement
+- Modular structure for data loading, decomposition, sparse coding, patch processing, upsampling, and enhancement
 - Configurable hyperparameters (patch size, stride, guide radius, detail weight) via the `fuse_to_enhance` method
 - Parallel processing for efficient patch-based computations
-- Advanced decomposition techniques (Wavelet, FastICA, NMF)
+- Advanced decomposition techniques for feature extraction (Wavelet, FastICA, NMF)
 - Guided filtering for detail enhancement
 - Demo script with command-line argument support for easy usage
-- Output saving as NumPy arrays

 ## Installation